See also: List of my modules

 It is common for a printed map to have the majority of its location text facing one way, while the game logo, turn track, and terrain key face different directions (i.e. two copies of the CRT, with one facing each player).
 Maps in VASSAL should be oriented (or modified) so that all text is readable on the computer screen without having to tilt the head.
 This sometimes means that "north" is not at the top of the screen.
 Terrain keys and turn tracks may need to be reoriented to conform to this "right side up" requirement.

-If the map has hexes, include a hex grid overlay and provide hex ID on mouse-over, even on empty hexes.
-Numbering of every hex is unnecessary in vassal, and removing hex numbers improves appearance.
-It is time-consuming due to the having to edit each separate hex in a graphics program.
+If the map has hexes, include an invisible hex grid overlay and always provide hex ID on mouse-over, even on empty hexes.
+Hex numbering is unnecessary in vassal, and removing hex numbers improves appearance.

 I seldom use scanned images of original counters, opting instead for VASSAL Game-Piece Images.
 This yields uniform game-piece sizes, edge rendering, and color, as well as better scalability when changing the zoom factor.
-I'm not a fan of corner rounding or edge beveling.
+I do not use corner rounding or edge beveling.

 If the boardgame has status markers for unit properties, these can almost always be incorporated as game-piece layers.
-A perfect example of this is the GCACW series games, such as Roads to Gettysburg which has markers for strength, fatigue, demoralization, entrenchment, out of supply, and out of ammo.
+A perfect example of this is the GCACW series games, such as Stonewall Jackson's Way which has markers for strength, fatigue, demoralization, entrenchment, out of supply, and out of ammo.
 There is no reason to import counter clutter into a module.

 3. Rules, Charts and Tables

 The player is expected to have access to the printed rules, charts, and tables.
-Reading charts and tables as originally published is preferable to reading them on screen, where they cover much of the board.
+Reading paper charts and tables is preferable to reading them on screen, where they cover much of the board while open.
 Exceptions are (1) where a table or chart appears only on the printed game map, or (2) when the paper version can be improved as a VASSAL component.

 4. Toolbar Icons